SciPost/SciPost/README.md

 After this, generated documentation should be available in `docs/_build/html`.

 ## Writing tests
 It is recommended, when writing tests, to use the `ContributorFactory` located in `scipost.factories`.
 This will automatically generate a related user with Registered Contributor membership.
-You may probably need to use the fixture list `["permissions", "groups"]` in your tests make sure the permissions groups are working properly.
+Using the `Contributor` model in tests requires loading the permissions and groups.
+Previously, this was done by including `fixtures = ["permissions", "groups"]` at the top of the `TestCase`, but since these fixtures behave unpredictable and are a nuisance to keep up to date with the actual groups and permissions, it is much better to call `add_groups_and_permissions`, located in `common.helpers.test`, in a function named `setUp`, which runs before each test. `add_groups_and_permissions` wraps the management command of the same name.

-It is recommended, when writing tests for new models, to make use of ModelFactories instead of fixtures to prevent issues with altering fields in the model later on.
+It is recommended, when writing tests for new models, to make use of `ModelFactory` instead of fixtures for the same reason.

 A basic example of a test might look like:
 ```shell